khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

   <img class="figure-img" src="/img/alert-form-validation.png" alt="Alert with arrow pointing to an input with an error" role="img" style="width:100%; max-width:332px; height:auto" />
   <figcaption class="figure-caption">An alert that links to form errors</figcaption>
 </figure>
+- Ensure that if sticky positioning is used the user can still access and view focusable elements they may be covering.